-Use a wood serving tray to assemble the dessert board on; I like using round boards, but honestly whatever you have on hand will work.
-If you don’t have a wood board, a ceramic serving tray will work too.
+I like using round boards, but honestly whatever you have on hand will work.
+If you don’t have a wooden board, a ceramic serving tray will work too.
 You need something that is flat to spread the items on.

 More Tips to Keep in Mind

 - It doesn’t need to be all on the board, either.
-If you have a few stragglers that won’t fit on the board, serve them alongside of the board in a bowl.
-Bread is a great one, for example.
-You might want it to dip in the chocolate, or pair with the cheese, but maybe you dont’ want it on the board.
+If you have a few stragglers that won’t fit on the board, serve them alongside the board in a bowl.

 - Pile them high!
 Pile up the popcorn instead of spreading it out…put strawberries on top of the cheese…stack some cookies in a pile.
 Working up will mean there’s more room on the board for other items.

 - It doesn’t have to be perfect!
-The beauty of boards is the imperfectness of them… that you can basically pile on all the goodies without pressure.
+The beauty of boards is their imperfections… you can basically pile on all the goodies without pressure.

 Themed Dessert Boards